saranyaece30111998-analyst/College_DB-Query-Demonstration/README.md

 - Core SQL operations for data retrieval and filtering
 - Use of operators (DISTINCT, ALIAS, WHERE, IN, BETWEEN, LIKE)
 - Arithmetic and comparison logic in queries
-- Handling NULL values for data quality checks ll screenshots are stored in the `screenshots/` folder for easy reference.
+- Handling NULL values for data quality checks.
 Example:
 - `screenshots/basic_retrieval.png`
 - `screenshots/distinct_values.png`